 Writer in Residence Chair

 The intention is to stimulate dialogue and enrich the teaching and learning relationship by inviting students to take part in writing projects.
-They will be able to develop their creativity through workshops in which they practice creative writing and discuss it with their peers.
+They can develop their creativity through workshops in which they practice creative writing and discuss it with their peers.
 Such creative exercises empower students.
 The cognitive impact of writing is well known: writing encourages depth and clarity of thinking and helps put students in a more favourable position for learning in other disciplines.

-The Chair and the Centre will be developed with a focus on three key areas:
+The Chair and the Centre focus on three key areas: